Thdegraaff/WooW/structure.md

 - We are not advocating tools
 - instead, we are more interested in the principles behind a good open (scientific) workflow, aware of the facts that

-    * there is no final, optimal set of workflow tools
+    * there is no final, optimal, set of workflow tools
-    * investing is very costly
+    * investment is very costly

 - aiming for a broader discussion